Josiwe/Josiwe.ATS.Cheats/README.md

 - when set to 1 uses the game's default logic

 ### Ideas for explorers:
-- If you like exploring maps, and want to skip losing a game due to the queen's impatience buildup, just set _ImpatienceStopgap_ to any postive number above zero
+- If you like exploring maps, and want to avoid losing a game due to the queen's impatience buildup, just set _ImpatienceStopgap_ to any postive number above zero (just beware of map events that incerase it)
+	- With this setting, and a bit of luck/care on map events, it's possible to never lose a game =)
-- If you also like exploring maps without loyalty choices/events/rewards ending your game early, just set the _ReputationStopgap_ to any positive number above zero
+- If you also like exploring maps without loyalty choices/events/rewards ending your game early, just set the _ReputationStopgap_ to any positive number above zero (just beware of map events that incerase it)
-	- Remember to save a loyalty choice/event/reward (or a few, depending on how high you set the reputation stopgap) so you can pause the game and turn them in at once to finish said map
+	- Remember to save a loyalty choice/event/reward (or a few, depending on how high you set the reputation stopgap) so you can pause the game and turn them in at once to finish said map!
 	- Archaeological dig site maps may require a _ReputationStopgap_ value of 2, if you want to finish all 3 events =)